Contemplative Prayer and Meditation

 What is Christian Contemplative Prayer and Meditation?

 Waiting upon God; listening for God; opening ourselves to God; responding to the invitation to meet God in silent awareness.
 Perhaps the best description is prayer of the heart.
 In contemplative prayer we seek to be aware of the presence of God and to remain silently and attentively in that presence, completely open to God.
-The Julian Meetings do not teach any particular method but we do offer guidance.
-Our leaflet ‘A Brief Introduction to Contemplative Prayer’ is reproduced below.
-You can also listen to our podcast and download the pdf file. |
+The Julian Meetings do not teach any particular method but we do offer resources and guidance.

 A Brief Introduction to Contemplative Prayer